 PRICING NOTICE: Discontinuation of two SE Asia import assessments

+Following a period of market consultation, Metal Bulletin has decided to discontinue two weekly Southeast Asia import price assessments.

-Following a review of its pricing portfolio, Steel First proposes to discontinue two weekly Southeast Asia import price assessments.
+Following a period of market consultation, Metal Bulletin has decided to discontinue two weekly Southeast Asia import price assessments.

 These are: